gobeyondidentity/developer-docs/docs/api-tokens/create-api-token.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import { Alert, Col, Row } from 'antd';

 ## Prerequisites

 In order to request a token, you need to have an [app configured in your Beyond Identity tenant](../how-to/add-an-application.mdx).

 This can be an application you configure yourself, or you can request a token for the built in Beyond Identity Management API app.

-Several [app properties](./api-token-overview#app-properties-that-impact-token-requests-and-token-validation) impact how tokens should be requested and validated.
+Several [app properties](./api-token-overview.md#app-properties-that-impact-token-requests-and-token-validation) impact how tokens should be requested and validated.
 The examples below illustrate several variations of those properties.

 ## Admin Console

 The simplest way to acquire an access token is through the Beyond Identity Admin Console.
 The console enables you to create an access token for applications that use the client credentials grant type, such as the built in Beyond Identity Management API.
 For apps that use the authorization code grant type, you'll need to [request the token programmatically](#api).

 ### Create an app in the console